kyma-project/kyma/docs/backup/04-01-install-velero.md

       namespace: "kyma-backup"
     ```

-2. Create an override secret containing the Velero [required parameters](/components/backup/#configuration-configuration) for a chosen provider.
-Remember to base64-encode the parameters.<br/>
+2. Create an override secret containing the [required parameters](/components/backup/#configuration-configuration) for a chosen provider.

-    See the installation examples:
+    See the examples of override secrets:
-    >**NOTE**: Values are provided in plain text only for illustrative purposes.
+    >**NOTE**: The values are provided in plain text only for illustrative purposes.
 Remember to set them as base64-encoded strings.
+For details on Kyma overrides, see the [this](/root/kyma/#configuration-helm-overrides-for-kyma-installation) document.

     <div tabs>
     <details>